aarontartz/Embedded-Systems-Projects/README.md

 # Embedded-Systems-Projects
-Relatively simple microcontroller projects that can contain useful code to be referenced for future, more advanced projects.
+Relatively simple microcontroller projects using the ATmega328PB board developed in Microchip Studio that can contain useful code to be referenced for future, more advanced projects.

 Includes projects for COMPE-375 (Embedded Systems) laboratory